How do i restore?

 3. Insurance artworks

-The client must himself / herself insure his / her artwork (s) for transportation to and presence in our studio.
+The client must himself / herself insure his / her artwork (s) for transportation to and presence in my studio.
 For all matters relating to quotation and commissioning, please refer to the Terms and Conditions of the Association of Restorators Netherlands, registered with the Chamber of Commerce of Amsterdam under file number 34229718, April 2006.
 A copy of this is also available at our restoration studio for inspection.

-As far as possible, we work reversible: this means the restoration can be undone if better methods or resources will be developed in the future.
+As far as possible, i work reversible: this means the restoration can be undone if better methods or resources will be developed in the future.
 In the restoration process we will produce a report consisting of pictures before, during and after restoration.
 Also a description of the damage, as well as the mention of used restoration materials (name and composition) are reported.
 This report is in the archive of the Restoration Studio.
 The client can, if desired, receive a copy of this (additional costs).